p-adic L-functions for unitary groups: Serre duality, complex conjugation, and anti-holomorphic forms

 \subsection{The Shimura variety $Sh(V)$}

-Let $P=(\K,c,\O,L,\pair,h)$ be a PEL problem of unitary type associated with a Hermitain pair $(V,\pair_V)$ as in \ref{PELdata} and \ref{PELunitary} together with all the associated objects, choices, and conventions from Section \ref{padic-unitary-section}.
+Let $P=(\K,c,\O,L,\pair,h)$ be a PEL datum of unitary type associated with a hermitian pair $(V,\pair_V)$ as in Sections \ref{PELdata}, \ref{PELunitary}, and \ref{unitarygroupPEL}, together with all the associated objects, choices, and conventions from Section \ref{padic-unitary-section}.
 However, since the number of factors $m$ equals $1$, the indexing subscript `$i$' will disappear from our notation.
 Let $G=G_P$ be the group scheme over $\Z$ associated with $P$ and let $X=X_P$ be the $G(\R)$ conjugacy class of $h$.
 Let $Z_G$ be the center of $G$.
 In this section we take $\sq = \nullset$, so the moduli problems are all considered over the reflex field $F$.

-Given $K\subset G(\A_f) = GU(V)(\A_f)$, we now write ${}_KSh(V)$ for the Shimura variety associated with the Shimura datum\footnote{If $a_\sigma b_\sigma =0$ for all $\sigma\in\Sigma_\K$, then, properly speaking, the datum $(G,X)$ does not satisfy the axioms of a Shimura variety as set out in \cite{deshimura}.
-Nevertheless, in this case, as the datum arises from a PEL problem $P$, the notion of the associated `Shimura variety' still makes sense, following the conventions in \cite{lanalgan}.} $(G,X)$.
+Given $K\subset G(\A_f) = GU(V)(\A_f)$ (notation as in Section \ref{notation-section}), we now write ${}_KSh(V)$ for the Shimura variety associated with the Shimura datum\footnote{If $a_\sigma b_\sigma =0$ for all $\sigma\in\Sigma_\K$, then, properly speaking, the datum $(G,X)$ does not satisfy the axioms of a Shimura variety as set out in \cite{deshimura}.
+Nevertheless, in this case, as the datum arises from a PEL datum $P$, the notion of the associated `Shimura variety' still makes sense, following the conventions in \cite{lanalgan}.} $(G,X)$.
 So ${}_KSh(V)$ is just the $F$-scheme $\M_{K,L}$.
 We set

 The dimension of each ${}_KSh(V)$ is just the $\C$-dimension of $X$, which is